Enhancing Emergency Management in Canada’s Livestock & Poultry Industry

 The AHEM project aligns with several national strategic initiatives, including the Livestock Market Interruption Strategy (LMIS) led by AAFC, and the Plant and Animal Health Strategy (PAHS) facilitated by CFIA.

-AHEM will help bring key stakeholders together and strengthen Canada’s livestock industry by equipping associations and producers with new knowledge and resources and create an opportunity for sharing of experiences and learnings from others.
+AHEM is bringing key stakeholders together and strengthening Canada’s livestock industry.
+By equipping associations and producers with new knowledge, skills and resources, we are creating opportunities for shared experiences and learning.